 Have laptop, will travel.
 Although the world is now addicted to smartphones and, to a lesser extent, tablets, there is no beating a laptop for sheer productivity, especially when you're on the move.
-However, if you take a chunk of aluminium with you on your travels, you're going to have to protect it.
+However, if you take a chunk of aluminium with you to school, college, university, or work, you're going to have to protect it.
 What better way to carry your laptop and the various accessories that go with them than the best laptop bag available?

 When choosing your case, you might like to consider the size of the laptop compartment itself, as well as any additional pockets that could house other hardware, including a trusty charger.